JianTing-Li/FellowBloggerV2/README.md

 # FellowBloggerV2
-FellowBlogger is a platform that connects all fellows at Pursuit.
-Users can post best momements of their life.
+A blogger app for people to share important and memorable moments of their life.

 ## Viewing Blog Posts
+gifs
 ## Posting a Blog Post
+gifs
 ## Finding a User
+gifs

 # Resources
 [Finals Specifications](https://github.com/joinpursuit/Pursuit-Core-iOS-Unit6-CTA-FellowBloggerV2)